zoeeleckron/zoeeleckron.github.io/README.md

 $ npm rebuild node-sass
 $ npm start
 ```
-11. Now from your Atom IDE, open "portfolio-website".
+11. Now from your Atom IDE, open `username.github.io`.
 12. [Add the atom-live-server package](https://atom.io/packages/atom-live-server).
 13. enter `ctrl-alt-l` with your keyboard.
 14. go to `locahost://3000` in a browser of your choice (if one doesn't open up for you) and marvel at what is being rendered from your starter code. __DON'T WORRY -__ you will get a chance to customize the site later on in the workshop.
 But first ...